 Northern European birds, however, do migrate, along with some British birds, to southern Europe and North Africa.

-The amber alert exists because of a serious decline in the 1970s and 80s, but the population is slowly increasing.
+The red alert exists because of a serious decline since the 1970s and 80s.